gcstaublin/gcstaublin.github.io/_posts/2015-03-10-using-css-source-maps.md

 If you click on the `Sources` tab at the top of your dev tools, you should see the folder you added in Step 2 in the left hand pannel.
 If you don't see this left panel, click on the small expand arrow toward the top left of your dev tools window.

 **Step 4** &nbsp;
-Now you need to map the source file for your outputted CSS.
-For instance, my compiled CSS is called `screen.css`, so I need to map to the `screen.scss`.
-I control clicked on the `screen.scss` file and select `Map to Network Reource` from the contexual menu.
+Now you want to map the source file for your outputted CSS.
+For instance, my compiled CSS is called `screen.css`, so I'm to mapping that to the `screen.scss`.
+Control click on the `screen.scss` file and select `Map to Network Reource` from the contexual menu.

 ![](/static/img/posts/2015_03/map_to_resource.gif)